ualberta-rcg/Regular_Expression/README.md

 	M5W1E6

 It won't detect this new postal code.
 Why?
 Because we've been _very_ specific, providing a regular expression that will match `A1A1A1` exactly.
 We can see this by opening the EXPLANATION PANEL to the right of the REGULAR EXPRESSION box.
-It will provide you with an English language explanation of what your expression is saying in regex syntax.
-It won't always be perfect but it can be quite helpful when trying to understand what is happening.
-In this case we are told that:

->A1A1A1 matches the characters A1A1A1 literally (case sensitive)

->A matches the character A with index 6510 (4116 or 1018) literally (case sensitive)

->1 matches the character 1 with index 4910 (3116 or 618) literally (case sensitive)

->A matches the character A with index 6510 (4116 or 1018) literally (case sensitive)

->Etc.

 ### (2) Variable Pattern match